palladin/palladin/README.md

-I'm a software engineer in Greece, mostly exploring functional programming, type systems, developer tools, and small libraries that make programming feel more precise and expressive.
-My focus has been on Lean, dependent typing, and metaprogramming, building on extensive past experience with F#, C#, and Idris.
+I'm a PL hacker in Greece interested in applying theory and research ideas to practical programming.
+I work mostly through functional programming, dependent typing, and metaprogramming, building tools and libraries that make programming feel more precise and expressive.

 ## Focus

+- Stream fusion and data-processing libraries
-- Lean 4 libs and typed DSLs
+- Distributed and parallel programming
-- Previously: extensive work with F#, C#, and Idris
+- Programming with effects and handlers
-- Higher-kinded programming abstractions
-- Algebraic effects and logic programming
+- DSLs for logic programming and SMT solvers
-- Typed APIs, DSLs, and language experiments

-## Language Focus
+## Research

-A focused index of my Lean, F#, C#, and Idris work.
+- [DBLP profile](https://dblp.org/pid/147/4834.html) - Stream fusion, practical libraries for OCaml and Scala, and formalization work in Agda

 ### Lean